kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

 not need to be as detailed as the proposal, but should include enough information to express the idea and why it was not acceptable.
 -->
+One alternative was the use the deletion of `VolumeAttachment` objects as triggers for updating the status field.
+This was ruled out because of the fact that not all volume types create a `VolumeAttachment` object, restricting the scope of the KEP.

 ## Infrastructure Needed (Optional)